 Published annually in May/June.
-Data used as a basis for the projections is available in mid-February.
+Data used as a basis for the projections is available in mid-February (population data) and visit quotas for newly arrived refugees at the municipal and regional level are available in early May.

 6.2 Punctuality